cibboy/TraktToGcal/README.txt

    If your account data on trakt is private, you need to specify your trakt password - it will be stored as a hash
 4) Save and enjoy

 Once properly configured, it can be run with the --silent switch (for example in a scheduled task) in order to execute its job without showing the GUI, using the default parameters and the next Monday as starting day.
+Although it works out-of-the-box, it's suggested to rebuild the application as a console application, in order to make it wait for the execution to finish.

 -- KNOWN BUGS --
 1) If the local machine's firewall blocks access to local ports using localhost, google authorization does not work